-The South Florida Silver Palm Theatre Awards is always a treat.
+The South Florida Silver Palm Theater Awards is always a treat.
 Originally begun ten years ago (awards for the 2007-2008 season were the first), and fashioned after Off Broadway's Obie Awards, the smaller, less-flashy-than-the-let's-get-dressed-up-a la-Tonys-Carbonell Awards ceremony is always held around the holidays, and has become a bit of an ad-hoc holiday party for the theater community.

 But, that doesn't dilute the importance of the recognition of the Palms, which honor theatrical excellence in South Florida.

-Silver Palm Awards Executive Producer Tony Finstrom, founded the awards with theater journalists Iris Acker and Ron Levitt, while they were serving on the Board of The Theatre League of South Florida (now the South Florida Theater League) in 2008.
+Silver Palm Awards Executive Producer Tony Finstrom, founded the awards with theater journalists Iris Acker and Ron Levitt, while they were serving on the Board of The Theater League of South Florida (now the South Florida Theater League) in 2008.

 All three now serve on the Palms nominating council.